-Mentors to aid new entrepreneurs to be suc-

-cessful - A business development mentorship program pairs successful entrepreneurs with individuals who have a business concept, but limited resources or understanding of starting, operating, and growing a business.
+Mentors to aid new entrepreneurs to be successful - A business development mentorship program pairs successful entrepreneurs with individuals who have a business concept, but limited resources or understanding of starting, operating, and growing a business.
 These programs provide local entrepreneur's access to someone who has 'been there' within their industry, adding confidence in the advice and direction provided.
 Having a local mentor also provides stability, as the relationship created can carry forward after the program has served its purpose.
 The participant typically signs an agreement to operate for a certain period within the boundaries of the program (the Region in this case) or pays a mentorship fee.
 Given the large and growing retirement-age population in MetroCOG, there already should be a substantial local knowledge base to find volunteer mentors.
 It is recommended that training programs be utilized for mentors to ensure consistent and successful efforts (i.e., the Mentor-Protégé Program through the Small Business Administration or SCORE).
+Existing mentorship programs should be coordinated with the regional implementation entity's efforts to reduce duplication, ensure consistency, and allow for specializations.